mdn/browsercompat/docs/services.rst

 * Viewing, adding, and removing linked accounts, which are optional if a password is set.
 The support linked account type is `Firefox Accounts`_.
 * Viewing, adding, and removing emails.
-Emails can be verified (a link is clicked or a trusted linked accout says it is verified), and one is the primary email used for communication.
+Emails can be verified (a link is clicked or a trusted linked account says it is verified), and one is the primary email used for communication.

 Additional endpoints for authentication: